All Year: Yes

 Although we do our best to match people with tasks that utilise their skills and that they enjoy, as this works best all round, sometimes we all just have to get stuck in.
 We need people who are confident and self-reliant, and who can be left to get on with a task alone, as well as working with others as the situation demands.

-Sue, aged 61, needs peace and quiet, water and trees.
+Sue, 62, needs peace and quiet (no radios), water and trees.
 Mother of 4 grown children.
 Ex home educator.
 Healer, mentor, teacher, celebrant.
 Crystal sales business.
 Currently adapting to brain still being able to visualise the day’s work that I could do at 30, but body not keeping up.

-Marcus lives close by.
+Marcus, 65, lives up the hill.
 He is an acupuncturist and astrologer, works with earth energies and leads sacred journeys.
 He is the only one who can use the big strimmer, and he’d like to share it out a bit.

 Seren is a large, hairy, loving deerhound lurcher who loves people.